joedolson/my-tickets/src/readme.txt

 * Bug fix: trim() called on array value PHP error fixed.
 * Bug fix: Error in test to determine whether a ticket is General Admission or not.
 * Bug fix: Don't set a default value for event validity if ticket is not General Admission.
+* Bug fix: URL Encode postback to PayPal to support special characters stored at PayPal.

 = 1.9.2 =